kevinburke/targets/readme.md

 This file will be used in lieu of an issue tracker, and like most issue trackers will probably go out of date soon.

-- Initial "Press to Recenter Display screen"
+- Initial "Press to Recenter Display screen", and graphics which compute based on this setting
-- Create a new object when the spacebar is pressed & user is looking at the object
 - Effect to blow up the object when you hit spacebar and look at it.
-- A way to measure misses with the spacebar
-- A way to prevent the user from just holding down spacebar while looking around (accuracy penalty, or sample once every 50ms or something)
 - Final Score/Leaderboard/Play Again screen
 - Show the score on each quad (a number that decreases as time increases)
-- Create a target looking object in Photoshop
+- Create a target-looking object in Photoshop
 - Anonymous data publisher
 - Server side code to manage the data (maybe just dumping to text files at first)